Ganttic API Update Part 1: Beginner's Guide to API

 You can also check out our API documentation on GitHub for more details.

-Next time, we’ll talk about some of the main functions of Ganttic API and what you’ll be able to do with it.
-So stay tuned!
+And if you want to learn more about the main functions of Ganttic API and what you’ll be able to do with it, check out our second part here.